 She was senior counsel to the Ontario Secondary School Teachers’ Federation in its successful Charter Challenge to Bill 115, an act which imposed collective agreements upon education sector unions in 2012.
 In April 2016, an Ontario judge found that the provincial government "substantially interfered" with teachers' and other education workers' right to collective bargaining, in violation of the Charter of Rights and Freedoms.
 The judge ruled that the actions of Ontario substantially interfered with meaningful collective bargaining.

 She has represented the Canadian Bar Association in its intervention in the Trinity Western University v.
-Law Society of Upper Canada case in the Ontario Court of Appeal.
-The Court affirmed the Law Society’s decision to deny accreditation to TWU’s proposed law school on the basis of discrimination against the LGBT community.
-This case is now being appealed by TWU to the Supreme Court of Canada.
+Law Society of Upper Canada case in the Ontario Court of Appeal and at the Supreme Court of Canada.
+The Supreme Court ultimately affirmed the Law Society’s decision to deny accreditation to TWU’s proposed law school on the basis of discrimination against the LGBT community.

 As a labour, employment and human rights lawyer, Ms Ursel was also co-counsel for the Women’s Legal Education and Action Fund (LEAF) at the Supreme Court of Canada on the landmark Honda v Keays case which dealt with the intersection of human rights and employment law, as well as important issues on the structure of damage awards on termination of employment.

-As ground breaking counsel seeking progressive legal change for her clients, she has appeared in the Supreme Court of Canada on such precedent setting Charter cases as Egan and Nesbitt, the first Supreme Court decision to deal with the equality rights of gay men and lesbians; the Trinity Western case which dealt with the issues of LGBT rights and the appropriate training of teachers; and the Chamberlain case, which dealt with the educational rights of children in gay and lesbian families.
+As ground breaking counsel seeking progressive legal change for her clients, she has appeared in the Supreme Court of Canada on such precedent setting Charter cases as Egan and Nesbitt, the first Supreme Court decision to deal with the equality rights of gay men and lesbians; the first and second Trinity Western University cases which dealt with the issues of LGBT rights and the appropriate training of teachers and lawyers; and the Chamberlain case, which dealt with the educational rights of children in gay and lesbian families.

 Her work in the human rights field stretches back more than two decades.
 She has acted as complainant's counsel in a number of important human rights cases in Ontario, including the Hamilton Gay Pride Day case, the Sims case which dealt with employment rights of gay men and lesbians, and the Thornton case which asserted the employment rights of persons with HIV/AIDS.

-In addition to a busy labour and human rights practice, Ms. Ursel is active in the area of pensions and benefits, providing advice and undertaking litigation with respect to pension and benefits issues.
+In addition to a busy labour and human rights practice, Ms. Ursel is active in the area of pensions and benefits, and insolvency issues impacting both employees and retirees.
+She provides advice and undertakes litigation with respect to pension and benefits issues.
 She was court appointed counsel to Air Canada union retirees in the 2004 Air Canada Companies' Creditors Arrangement Act proceedings, successfully working to preserve those retirees’ pensions and entitlements.
 She has also successfully engaged in class action litigation on behalf of pension plan members adversely affected by government reorganizations in the broader public sector.
-Ms Ursel is currently court appointed counsel to the Essar Steel Algoma Defined Benefit Plans retirees in the ongoing CCAA proceedings.
+Ms Ursel is currently court appointed counsel to the Essar Steel Algoma retirees in the ongoing CCAA proceedings, as well as court appointed counsel to former Sears employees in that company’s CCAA proceedings.

 Ms Ursel is a frequent speaker, teacher and writer on human rights and Charter issues, as well as labour related issues such as pay equity, pensions, and labour rights.
 As a thought leader in these fields, her work also includes the development of educational seminars and presentations for clients and the profession with respect to such issues as intersectional discrimination, human rights and an aging workforce, mental health and employment rights, and working with diversity and diverse communities on important legal issues.